Trading up: Construction career fair showcases worth, wages of work in trades

 Stern wished more parents would have attended the career fair to see what opportunities are available.

-For the past two to three decades, school counselors and leaders have tended to push students towards college, Stern said.
+For the past two to three decades, school counselors and leaders have tended to push students toward college, Stern said.

 “I don’t think school counselors realized that these are family-supporting jobs,” Stern said.